ibm-cloud-docs/Cloudant/documents/design_document_management.md

 One solution is to use versioned design document names:

--   Our code is initially written to use a view called `_design/fetchv1`.
+-   The code is initially written to use a view called `_design/fetchv1`.
 -   When you release a new version, you create a new view that is called `_design/fetchv2`, and query the view to ensure that it builds.